soulhave/stack-gallery/readme.md

 ```

 ## Running (by docker)

-Build the image using the following command
+You must install [Docker][] on your environment.
+After you can build the image using the following command.

 ```console
 $ git clone https://github.com/marcuslacerda/stack-gallery.git